|

 cathedrals throughout Europe.

-Masonic Centre in Limerick is now located in the midst of the tourist
+Masonic Centre in Limerick is located in the midst of the tourist

 and heritage area of the city, directly across the road from King